brainvisa/brainvisa.github.io/contributing.md

 title: BrainVISA contributor's guide
 ---

-Developing and contribnuting to BrainVisa projects using git
+Developing and contributing to BrainVisa projects using git

 General workflow